- 1 cup sugar, divided

 - Place in a baking pan; add 3/4 in. of boiling water to pan.
 Bake, uncovered, at 325° for 30-35 minutes or until centers are just set (mixture will jiggle).
 Remove ramekins from water bath; cool for 10 minutes.
 Cover and refrigerate for at least 4 hours.

-- Carefully, run a knife around edge of pans to loosen; invert each dish onto a rimmed serving dish.
+- Carefully run a knife around edges of ramekins to loosen; invert each dish onto a rimmed serving dish.
 Sprinkle with additional cinnamon if desired.
 Serve immediately.
 Yield: 6 servings.

 Reviews for Pumpkin Flans